Crypto Currency Research Data from Coin-Market Cap without Survivorship Bias

 ## # Groups: slug [3]

-## timestamp id slug name symbol ref_cur open high low
+## id slug name symbol timestamp ref_cur_id ref_cur_name

-Similarly, we could download the same data on a monthly basis.
+Similarly, we could download data on an hourly basis.

 # retrieve historical data for all (the first 3) of them